sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 15
 ### Summary
 I typed in the file name which I want to open in the python.
 It read it to me.
 I love using "raw_input" !!!
+# 2017-02-25
+## LPTHW: Exercise 16
+### Summary
+I typed in really long code.
+When I ran it, it asked me to type 3 lines.
+The 3 lines of the test.txt were replaced!!